alanhoff/node-eventary/readme.md

 // Now let's emit some events
 events.dispatch('uppercase', 'this is sad because is lowercase.')
   .then(function(data) {

     // Whoooa!
 Uppercase data!
 This must be magic! console.log(data);
   }).catch(function(err) {

     // Ooops, better call Saul.
     throw err;
   });
 ```

-`"My EventEmitter can do this too."` you would said, so here is an example
+`"My EventEmitter can do this too."` you would say, so here is an example
-with an `http.Server` with middlewares and highly pluggable.
+implementing `http.Server` with middlewares and highly pluggable events.

 ```javascript
 var Eventary = require('eventary');